-It’s often said that the pen is mightier than the sword, but that can also hold true against the almighty dollar.
-Bidding wars are very much a fact of life for real estate buyers in NYC when a particular segment of the market is in high demand.
-If you find yourself locked in one with another buyer for your dream apartment, then a personal letter could give you the edge that’s needed.
+It’s often said that the pen is mightier than the sword, but that can also hold against the almighty dollar.
+Bidding wars are a fact of life for real estate buyers in NYC.
+If you find yourself locked in one with another buyer for your dream apartment, a personal letter could give you the needed edge.
 Don’t discount the difference this can make.
-According to The Wall Street Journal, sending a personal letter along with your offer to a seller during a bidding war can boost your chances of being accepted by 52.2%.
+According to The Wall Street Journal, sending a personal note and your offer to a seller during a bidding war can boost your chances of being accepted by 52.2%.
 Read on to see how this can be and how to write one yourself.

-Money certainly talks, but sellers can also be won over by something a little less tangible.
-That something is a heartfelt and sincere letter showing your appreciation and interest in the home.
-For many people, selling a home that they’ve lived in for years and built an emotional attachment to is far from easy.
-When they’re trying to decide between two competing and similar offers a love letter could be enough to persuade them, even if it means accepting less money.
+Money certainly talks, but sellers can also be won over by something less tangible.
+That something is a sincere letter showing your appreciation and interest in the home.
+For many people, selling a home they’ve lived in for years and building an emotional attachment is far from easy.
+When they’re trying to decide between two competing similar offers, a love letter could be enough to persuade them, even if it means accepting less money.

 That said, no amount of purple prose will overcome shaky finances.
-For some sellers, it may not be likeability that attracts them to a buyer but confidence that they can close the deal.
-As such, you shouldn’t stop at assuring the seller that the home will be cared for but also signal that this is a serious offer.
+It would help if you didn’t stop assuring the seller that the home will be cared for and signal that this is a serious offer for some sellers.

 The love letter is a chance to introduce yourself and put a human face on your offer.
-When a seller is facing two or more very similar offers, it’s that small human touch to an offer that can sway their choice.
-Just make sure to keep it concise and share details specifically relating to the deal.
-For instance, if you’re a recent graduate and this is your first home purchase mention your credentials and dreams for the future.
+When a seller faces two or more very similar offers, that human touch to an offer can sway their decision.
+Just keep it concise and share details specifically relating to the deal.
+For instance, if you’re a recent graduate and this is your first home purchase, mention your credentials and dreams for the future.

 Demonstrating that you have a bright and upcoming future ahead of you could be enough to make them overlook slightly higher offers.
-The key is to try and make a connection with the seller, which brings us to.
+The key is to try and connect with the seller, which brings us to.

-Sometimes whether an offer gets accepted or not comes down to having common ground.
-Try to gather whatever information you can on the seller – without invading their privacy of course.
+Sometimes whether an offer gets accepted comes down to having common ground.
+Try to gather whatever information you can on the seller – without invading their privacy, of course.
 When viewing the apartment, look out for clues that can give you an insight into their lives and personalities.

-If there is a bookshelf note what the titles are.
-If you see diplomas from the same university you attended, you’ll want to mention it.
-Finding a common interest such as art, literature, education or upbringing can help put a seller at ease.
-It may even encourage them to meet you face to face, something which can lead to a deal going more quickly and smoothly.
+If there is a bookshelf note, what the titles are.
+If you see diplomas from the same university you attended, you’ll want to mention them.
+Finding a common interest such as art, literature, education, or upbringing can help put a seller at ease.
+It may even encourage them to meet you face to face, which can lead to a deal going more quickly and smoothly.

-You can also demonstrate the seriousness of your offer by mentioning why you feel this apartment is right for you.
-This can be as simple as specifying any details about the apartment that made an impression on you, such as how its situated in the perfect neighborhood, how beautiful the view is or how you love the renovations they’ve done.
+You can also demonstrate the seriousness of your offer by mentioning why you feel this apartment is suitable for you.
+This can be as simple as specifying any details about the condo or co-op apartment that made an impression on you, such as its location in the perfect neighborhood, how beautiful the view is, or how you love the renovations they’ve done.

 Dear Mr. [Seller(s) Name]